Convincing results with Jazia PVS in Dodoma Region pilot

 Prime Vendor performance

-As of 2018, purchases by health facilities from the Prime Vendor over the period of 4 years of PV system operations were estimated at about TShs 2 billion annually.
+As of 2018, purchases by health facilities from the Prime Vendor in the Dodoma region over the period of 4 years of PV system operations were estimated at about TShs 2 billion annually.

 The Prime Vendor’s (as a supplier) overall performance, measured by a composite of 7 indicators has been rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.

 Average delivery time from the Prime Vendor was 10 working days as compared to an average delivery time of 1 month or more from MSD.